 A much more interesting exercise is to consider what we mean by “better” - i.e what is it is about those companies that we currently call technology companies that we actually like and want more of?

 This brings us back one again to the same underlying question: How does technology make things better for everybody?

 Ideas are not something you have, ideas are something you do.

 Being creative is not something you do for a living.
 What you do for a living is ship.

 Time to innovate…

-One of the things that nearly everybody thinking about this question seems to agree on is that we need to be innovative.
+One of the things that nearly everybody thinking about the question of building an ecosystem seems to agree on is that we need to be innovative.
 The reason that this sentiment is so common is because each of us means entirely different things when we say it.

 What is innovation?
 What is an innovative company?

 In simple terms, innovation means: “Fresh thinking, applied to create value”.
-But when we reach for anything more specific than that it is elusive.10
+But when we reach for anything more specific than that it is elusive.11

 Often we get stuck on the “fresh thinking” part of that definition and never actually get to the “creating value” part.